Page updated 30 November 2023

 Most people who have conditions that put them in the highest risk category will have been contacted directly with information about how to get these treatments if needed.

-- have symptoms of COVID-19 that started within the last 5 days
+- have symptoms of Covid-19 that started within the last five days

-- have tested positive for COVID-19 by PCR or LFT within the last 5 days.
+- have tested positive for Covid-19 by PCR or LFT within the last five days.

-If you think you, or someone you care for, is eligible for these treatments you can contact your GP surgery, when you have a positive test, and request a referral to the assessment unit.
+If you think you, or someone you care for, is eligible for these treatments you can contact your GP surgery or hospital specialist, of NHS 111, when you have a positive test, and request a referral to the assessment unit.